How to Install Pull-Out Drawers in Kitchen?

 - First, put them in the cabinet, and then screw them into the pilot holes that you created.

 - If you’re using ball-bearing drawer slides, make sure to put them in the correct direction.
-The ball bearings should face towards the back of the cabinet so that they can roll smoothly.
+The ball bearings should face toward the back of the cabinet so that they can roll smoothly.

 - Next, put the drawer in the opening and make sure that it is level.